travis-ci/docs-travis-ci-com/user/build-stages.md

 Stages are identified by their names.

-You are free to pick any arbitrary names you like and include emojis.
+You can use any arbitrary names you like and include emojis to your stage names.
 The first letter of a stage name is automatically capitalized for aesthetical reasons, so you don't have to deal with uppercase strings in your `.travis.yml` file.

 Also, you do not have to specify the name on every single job (as shown in the example above).
 The default stage is `test`.
 Jobs that do not have a stage